shahryarfp/ECG-Lead-Restoration/README.md

 For more details, refer to the full [Report](./Report.pdf).

 ---
-Feel free to fork, contribute, and share your feedback!
+Feel free to contribute, and share your feedback!